ManonMarchand/three_component_model/README.md

 - [x] Flow curves vs Temperature (yield stress not change but solvent viscosity has an effect)
     * Inset solvent viscosity vs temp (manon)

-- [ ] TC model on one flow curve - possible comparison with HB - AIC, Chisquare (marco julie)
+- [x] TC model on one flow curve - possible comparison with HB - AIC, Chisquare (marco julie)
     * exponent HB as function of temperature
-    * note for Marco : maybe use the sample_ID 20210716006 and the temperature of 20°C for this flow curve ?
-It's my standard sample.

 - [x] TC parameters vs temperature (manon)
     * made as a one column plot but it may be a terrible idea